BridgeScrimsNetwork/Nexus/README.md

 # Nexus
-nexus is a schizophrenic feverdream i had for syncing players between  lobbyservers in different continents it barely works
+nexus is a schizophrenic feverdream i had for syncing players between lobby servers in different continents

+it barely works, please do not use this except for testing

 bugs include:
 players randomly turn into fire